Is matte or glossy better for photos? It’s a common question when printing, and we’re here to answer it!

 You should choose a high gloss finish if you’re printing a photo with a lot of dominant colors.
 Glossy photographic papers enhance the vibrancy of colors and add an excellent level of contrast to the photo’s look.

-Finally, the best application for glossy prints is with high-definition images – especially if you intend to print them larger.
+Finally, the best application for glossy prints is with high-definition images – especially if you intend to print them in larger formats.

-A glossy print helps to showcase the stunning image detail captured in high resolution.
+A glossy print also helps to showcase the stunning image detail captured in high resolution.

 What is Matte Paper?

 Matte paper is the exact same material as that used with glossy prints.
 However, where a glossy print has an extra layer of coating to give it a shine, matte prints have fewer clear gloss coatings.

 While the matte paper doesn’t have the same luxurious gloss appearance, it does often have some reflective qualities for a semi-gloss finish.

 Matte paper also delivers a flatter and more classic photo look with a lower level of contrast.
 As a result, matte photos tend to reveal textures in the paper and the uneven surface that results can create a very appealing look.